How to Begin Journaling for Your Mental Health

 What is journaling

-Journaling is a way to express, reflect, and gain insight into your thoughts, feelings, and behaviors.
-Journaling can not only help with your mental health, but it also helps with your physical health.
-It can enhance sleep quality, improve your immune system, and help manage chronic pain.
+Journaling is a way to express, reflect, and gain insight into your thoughts, feelings, and behaviours.
+It can help with mental and physical health, enhancing sleep quality, improving your immune system, and managing chronic pain.
+It helps you to gain mental clarity and process stressful and traumatic experiences.

 Some ways you can journal